atreyad/starter-academic/content/talk/2021_Talks/index.md

   preview_only: true
   placement: 1
 ---
+- FMA Applied Finance Conference 2024,
+- Financial Stability Seminar at the Bank of Portugal,
+- International Banking, Economics, and Finance Association at the ASSA 2024 Annual Meeting,
 - China International Conference in Finance,
 - Financial Management Association Europe and Atlanta,
 - Association of Environmental and Resource Economists at OSWEET,